goatgirl86/Final_Project_Wildfires/README.md

 ### Database
 To create our Database, we chose to use PgAdmin.
 Within our database, we have four tables that are all connected through a common field: 'fire_id'.
-Using SQLAlchemy and Python, all relevant data within the four tables can be queried and joined for subsequent analysis.
+All relevant data within the four tables can be queried and joined for subsequent analysis.
 QuickDBD was used to create the Entity Relationship Diagram (ERD).

 ![image](https://user-images.githubusercontent.com/92705556/166401232-ca7e9e18-e3d7-4309-aa73-6b5c6f1bf58b.png)